TheWerou/ASP.NET---101/Setup/README.md

 # About
-The goal of this article is to provide you with the fundamental knowledge needed to start using ASP.NET.
+In this article I will explain how and what to set up in a new project.
 I will explain how and what to set up in a new project.
 This project will also serve as a go-to template for creating ASP.NET applications or for my teachings ASP.NET to others.
-# What is ASP.NET?

-So, what is ASP.NET?
-As stated on the official ASP.NET homepage: https://dotnet.microsoft.com/en-us/learn/aspnet/what-is-aspnet.

-> ASP.NET is an open source web framework, created by Microsoft, for building modern web apps and services with .NET.
->
-> ASP.NET is cross platform and runs on Windows, Linux, macOS, and Docker.

-In this article, I will show you how to create a Web API using REST.
 # Solution creation

 Let's start from creating empty project.
 You can use following command.